mukkino/itch-batch-downloader/README.md

 itch batch downloader is a python script that allows you to download all items bound to your itch.io account

-Note that you can only download games from itch.io with this which are bound to your account.
+note that you can only download games from itch.io with this which are bound to your account.
 You cannot pirate games on itch.io with that

 ## Requirements